CASE STUDY: GLOBAL TRANSPORT & LOGISTICS PROVIDER

 One of the world’s largest and highest performing global transport and logistics providers needed help preparing for and succeeding through Brexit.

-DDC FPO successfully recruited, onboarded, and trained a workforce of 500 new employees for the client within 20 weeks, plus an additional 201 employees during the first two months of 2021, providing them with a cost-effective and scalable solution tailored to their processes.
+DDC FPO successfully recruited, onboarded, and trained a workforce of 500 new customs brokerage employees for the client within 20 weeks, plus an additional 201 employees during the first two months of 2021, providing them with a cost-effective and scalable solution tailored to their processes.

 Before the client’s partnership with DDC FPO, all of their shipment data was entered in one line for multi-line invoices.
 New processes required each line to be submitted separately in order to accurately process shipments.

 To preserve efficiency and accuracy under these new processes, the client initially approached DDC for support with key entry functions.

 As soon as Brexit talks began progressing in 2018, the client began preparing their business to be ready for new regulations or changes put in place between the UK and EU.
 Over time, they expanded their contract with DDC to also include Import / Export Rating, Invoicing Matching and Customer Contact services.

 In February of 2019, the client determined that they would need to recruit, onboard, and train 500 new employees — raters and agents based in either the Philippines or Bosnia — to service a number of countries, including Austria, Belgium, Hungary, Germany, Italy, Sweden, Luxembourg, UK, Ireland, Spain, Portugal, and Switzerland.

 These new employees would need to be onboarded and trained quickly in order to be prepared to assist with expected increases in customs paperwork and other complex process changes related to Brexit.